 MR 552 Muslim-Christian Encounter.
-This course examines Muslim-Christian relations since the inception of Islam to the present days, with examples from around the world.
-Particular historical, ecclesiological and theological issues will be addressed and guidelines for practical encounters will be formulated.
+This course examines Muslim-Christian relations since the inception of Islam to the present times, with examples from around the world.
+It analyzes historical events and key people who shaped the relations between Christians and Muslims over the centuries and suggests how their legacy affects current interactions between Muslims and Christians.
+The course allows students to discover a variety of models and principles of Muslim-Christian encounters, with attention paid to the different historical and geopolitical contexts.
+Particular historical, ecclesiological, and theological issues will be addressed and guidelines for practical encounters explored.
+Students will have the opportunity to examine their own perceptions of the Muslim world and how it affects their interactions with Muslims.